ThoughtWorksStudios/eb_deployer/README.md

 Then open aws console for Elastic Beanstalk to see the result of this deployment.

-### Smoke Testing your stack
+### Conifgure Smoke Testing your stack

 EB_Deployer allows you to automate your deployment and then some.
 You can also add smoke tests to your deployment - thus ensuring that the app you deployed is also working correctly.
 Adding a smoke test suite is also simple.
 Check "smoke_test" section in your eb_deployer.yml.
 We show a simple curl based smoke test that helps you test if your app is up and responding to http.

-    smoke_test: >
+    smoke_test: |
       curl_http_code = "curl -s -o /dev/null -w \"%{http_code}\" http://#{host_name}"
       Timeout.timeout(600) do
-        while `#{curl_http_code}`.strip != '200'
+        until ['200', '302'].include?(`#{curl_http_code}`.strip)
           sleep 5
         end
       end